kivanctezoren/ceng350-notes/350notes.md

         * Encourages refactoring & sharing of knowledge

     * Continuous integration: After each task is completed, it is integrated & tested (must pass the test)
-        * Test-drivent development clarifies the requirements to be implemented
+        * Test-driven development clarifies the requirements to be implemented
         * Tests are written as programs rather than data -> they can be executed automatically after integrating each new functionality

     * The customer should be available full-time as a member of the development team